 To turn your face to the wall means to turn away from everything else until all you see is God.
 It means turning away from everything and everyone that may distract you from seeking God.

-There are a few suggestions (*WHY*) people don’t experience the God results when they are in pressure situations.
+There are a few suggestions on getting results when you are in pressure situations.

 1. Look to God alone

 Hezekiah went to prayer.
 He directed his prayer to God by himself, undisturbed by other people.

 We turn to people for guidance rather than the praying.
 While people may help you feel better when you are going through a tough time, they don’t have the answers to all your problem; only God does.
 There’s nothing wrong with having their support, but it should only supplement.
 It shouldn’t be primary.

 Even when you get tired, and you think it may be hopeless, take the time to pray.
 Look at what happened in the account in the book of Judges.
 (8:4)

 Gideon and the 300 men came to the Jordan and crossed it.

 Exhausted but still in pursuit.